-Registration will be open on March 1.
-2022 Steps to Register: 1.
+Steps to Register: 1.
 Select “Become A Member” 2.
-Select “One Time Donation” and type in $100.00.
+Select “One Time Donation” and type in $50.00.
 3. Select “View Cart” in upper right corner 4.
 In the Notes box.
 Indicate ” Membership in Club Critique”.

 #1 Are you willing to do 6 volunteer hours for ACW in the next year?